vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

 To deploy the loadbalancer to Kubernetes cluster: `kubectl apply --filename service.yml`

-To list cluster assets: `kubectl get all`
+To list cluster assets: `kubectl get all`to confirm container and service are deployed

+Back to Google Cloud Console, navigate to the Kubernetes clusters, select `Services & Ingress`

+Under `Endpoints` column select `external IP address:80` link to test connectivity to the container deployed to the cluster